outworkers/phantom/README.md

 To contribute, simply submit a "Pull request" via GitHub.

 We use GitFlow as a branching model and SemVer for versioning.
+When you submit a "Pull request" we require all changes to be squashed.